Amycretin Zenagamtide GLP-1/Amylin Data 2026

 Sales Projections & Market Access

 The obesity drug market is projected to exceed USD 100 billion in annual sales by 2030, and Novo Nordisk is positioning amycretin to capture a significant share.
-The company currently dominates GLP-1 receptor agonist sales through Ozempic and Wegovy, but faces growing competition from Eli Lilly’s tirzepatide (Mounjaro/Zepbound) and an expanding pipeline of next-generation drugs.
-Access to obesity treatment remains a challenge globally, with insurance coverage limitations and high out-of-pocket costs restricting the market to a fraction of eligible patients with overweight or obesity.
+The company currently dominates GLP-1 receptor agonist sales through Ozempic and Wegovy, but faces growing competition from Eli Lilly’s tirzepatide (Mounjaro/Zepbound) and an expanding pipeline of next-generation compounds.
+Market access for obesity drugs remains constrained globally, with insurance coverage limits and high out-of-pocket costs restricting the addressable population to a fraction of those who meet label criteria.

 Novo Nordisk’s amycretin launch timing could be critical.
-If SC amycretin receives regulatory approval, the company could launch the drug by 2028–2029, entering a market where multiple new weight loss drugs are expected to compete.
-The Danish drugmaker’s established manufacturing, distribution, and commercial infrastructure gives the company a significant advantage in bringing the drug to market quickly.
-Novo Nordisk has also signalled that pricing and access strategies will be central to the amycretin launch to expand treatment access beyond current GLP-1 patient populations.
+If SC amycretin clears regulatory review, the company could launch by 2028–2029, entering a market where multiple new weight-loss drugs are expected to compete.
+Novo’s established manufacturing, distribution, and commercial infrastructure gives the company an advantage in bringing the drug to market quickly.
+Novo has also signalled that pricing and payer-access strategy will be central to the amycretin launch, with the goal of expanding the addressable population beyond the current GLP-1 cohort.

 Amycretin vs Competing Pipeline Compounds